i2cs/i2csmobile-docs/Ionic Mobile App/02 Getting Started/01 Basics.md

 ###2.0.
 VARIABLES.JS

 This is the place you have to edit in order to change some of the configurable values of the app.
 Most important configuration is the `BASE_API_URL`.
-Set it to your OpenCart instance once you are successfully installed the OpenCart module for i2CSMobile app.
+Set it to your OpenCart/WooCommerce instance once you are successfully installed the OpenCart/WooCommerce module or plugin for i2CSMobile app.

 ```javascript
 .constant('BASE_API_URL', 'http://shop.i2csmobile.com/index.php?route=api2')